 3. Phased vs Parallel Migration Approaches

 Phased migration moves data incrementally with validation between stages, reducing risk but extending timelines.
 Conversely, parallel migration runs old and new systems simultaneously until confidence builds, maintaining business continuity but doubling operational costs temporarily.
-Additionally, big-bang approaches cut over completely, fastest but riskiest option.
+Adding to that, big-bang approaches cut over completely, fastest but riskiest option.
 Your choice depends on acceptable downtime, budget constraints, and risk tolerance levels.

 4. Impact on Cost, Risk, and Quality

 Early strategic choices cascade throughout projects.
 Retiring unnecessary data saves millions in transfer and storage costs.
-Additionally, redesigning logic extends timelines but improves long-term maintainability.
+Redesigning logic extends timelines but improves long-term maintainability.
 Parallel approaches cost more initially but reduce cutover risks substantially.
 Furthermore, rushed decisions create technical debt requiring expensive fixes later.

 5. Technology Platform Selection